-This is episode thirty-four of Git Good.
+This is episode twelve of Git Good, Season Two.
 And before we go further into the shadow of what Git remembers, we need to talk about a command whose name says more about software culture than any documentation ever could.

 There is a Git command called blame.
 Type it, followed by a filename, and Git will show you every single line of that file alongside the name of the person who last changed it, the date they changed it, and the commit that contains the change.
 It is, on its surface, a debugging tool.
 A way to answer the simplest possible question about a line of code: who put this here, and why?